Fescron/universal-jlink-adapter/README.md

   - On the [J-Link 10 pin Needle Adapter](https://www.segger.com/products/debug-probes/j-link/accessories/adapters/10-pin-needle-adapter/) this pin outputs the J-Link's `5V-Supply`.
 A jumper can be used to select this, which was already mentioned in the previous paragraph.
   - :bulb: **TIP:** See [the following section](#2---serial-flashing) to use this pin for **serial programming**.
 - :pushpin: **PIN 6** is normally used for an `SWO` or `TDO` connection.
 A jumper labeled `SWO TDO 6` can however be used to disconnect the debugger from the target board.
   - :bulb: **TIP:** Disconnecting the pin from the debugger can enable the MCU's output pin to be used as a GPIO debug signal.
 It can for example be set high if some code is running, and low when this is not the case.
-Simply remove the jumper and add a *Dupont*-wire on the pin labeled `6`.
+Simply remove the jumper and add a jumper-wire on the pin labeled `6`.
 - :pushpin: **PIN 7** is on the [standard 9-pin Cortex-M SWD/JTAG pinout](https://www.segger.com/products/debug-probes/j-link/accessories/adapters/9-pin-cortex-m-adapter/) *not populated* since this is the **key**.
   - **SWD mode:** A jumper labeled `RTCK 7 JL.RX`, which can be seen on the figure on the right, can be used to connect this pin to the J-Link's VCOM `RX` pin.
 This way UART debugging can be used in conjunction with SWD.
-    - :bulb: **TIP:** The jumper can also be removed, and a separate UART `TXD` signal from a target board can be connected to the J-Link's `RX` input by connecting a *Dupont*-wire to the `JL.RX` pin.
+    - :bulb: **TIP:** The jumper can also be removed, and a separate UART `TXD` signal from a target board can be connected to the J-Link's `RX` input by connecting a jumper-wire to the `JL.RX` pin.
     - :pencil: **NOTE:** It is possible VCOM needs to be enabled on the probe.
 This can be done using [J-Link Commander](https://kb.segger.com/J-Link_Commander) (`JLinkExe/JLink.exe`) by executing the following command (VCOM will start working on the next power-cycle):
       ```shell
       VCOM enable